apes22/javascript30/log.md

 **Today's Progress**: Sticky Nav

-**Thoughts:** In this exercise, we implemented a sticky nav when the nav reaches the top of th window.
+**Thoughts:** In this exercise, we implemented a sticky nav when the nav reaches the top of the window.
 This was my first time using the fixed position.
 We used the window.scrollY value and offsetTop of the navigation element to figure out when the navigation actually got to top of the window.
 We added a fixed-nav class to the nav element to update the position from relative to fixed.
 We also used the offsetHeight value of the nav element to add top padding to the body to account for the fact that the nav no longer is taking up space.

 ### Day 21: August 18 2018